Wood Floor Fitting Services

 Using professional adhesives can sometimes be the only way of laying wooden flooring.
 FlooringFirst uses high-quality flexible glues for application on concrete, or in areas where pipes can be present below.
-This method is appropriate for parquet blocks fitting, or mosaics and patterned panels.
+This method is appropriate for parquet floor fitting, or mosaics and patterned panels.

 The name says it all.
 What it does not mention is that there is no trace of any nails visible, as they are placed below the surface of the plank at a 45 degrees angle, pushing the plank down, and backwards to the previous row.
 Using nails to fasten the planks is advisable for hardwood with a thickness of 18 mm and over.

 An alternative method is using special tongue screws, invisible to the eye as well.

 The Junckers Way

 This type of installation is typical for Junckers flooring only.
 It has been invented by the company as an alternative, which allows damp-proofing or sound-proofing insulations to be placed below the flooring, regardless of the subfloor structure - concrete, battens or wooden flooring.
 It uses metal clips, which hold every 2 planks in a pair.